 • follow laws, ordinances, internal rules and policies.

-• the study environment
+• study environment

-• course syllabi and timetables
+• course syllabus and schedule

-• exams and assessments
+• tests and examinations

 • degree projects